particle-iot/docs/src/content/firmware/best-practices/code-size-tips.md

 Unlike flash, the SRAM block can be written to at full processor speed, and does not wear out when written to.

 Retained memory does not affect the RAM used size - it's allocated out of the separate SRAM block.
 It does use flash space equal to the amount of retained memory used to initialize values.
-Note that on Gen 3 devices (Argon, Boron, B Series SoM), retained memory initialization is only supported in Device OS 1.5.0 and later.
+Note that on Gen 3 devices (Argon, Boron, B-Series SoM), retained memory initialization is only supported in Device OS 1.5.0 and later.

 ```cpp
 STARTUP(System.enableFeature(FEATURE_RETAINED_MEMORY));